 Morocco is located in North Africa.
-Morocco has a coast on the Atlantic Ocean that reaches past the Strait of Gibraltar into the Mediterranean Sea.
+It has a coast on the Atlantic Ocean that reaches past the Strait of Gibraltar into the Mediterranean Sea.
 It is bordered by Spain to the North (a water border through the Strait and land borders with 3 small Spanish exclaves, Algeria to the East, and Mauritania to the South.
-This country has been selected as the 10 facts topic for today.

 - Morocco has an estimated population of 32 million people